mishthhiiii/dsa-questions/README.md

-In this repository, i have made folders:
+In this repository, i have made folder:
 1. Leetcode
-2. hackerrank
-3. codeshef

 Whatever questions i will solve i will add the solutions